Responsible Gambling Guide

 Promoter: British Heart Foundation, Greater London House, 180 Hampstead Road, London.
 NW1 7AW

 Responsible People: Amanda Bringans, Mike Taylor and Kelly Maklowicz

-All profits from the Lottery will be used to fund the work of the British Heart Foundation
+All profits from the Weekly Flutter will be used to fund the work of the British Heart Foundation

 Registered Charity Number: 225971